 Bremer Bay to Denmark – Day 6 – 2 hours 30 minutes / 218km

 Continue on your road trip towards Denmark.
 We drove along the South Coast Highway, until Albany, but you can also take a detour via Stirling Range National Park.
 This is especially worthwhile if you’re travelling during wildflower season (September to October), as more than than 1,000 different species grow in the park, some of which are found nowhere else.
 The park is also home to one of Western Australia’s highest peaks, Bluff Knoll.

 Alternatively, you can stop in Two Peoples Bay Nature Reserve.
-There is a 2 hour return scenic walk along the Heritage Trail, or you can drive to the beautiful Little Beach, known for its clear water, white sand and granite boulders.
+There is a 2 hour return scenic walk along the Heritage Trail, or you can drive to Little Beach, known for its clear water, white sand and granite boulders.

 Albany is an alternative overnight stop to Denmark and there is plenty to see and do here.
 The city is the oldest colonial settlement in Western Australia and you’ll find lots of lovely colonial buildings, some of which are now used as museums, galleries and restaurants.
 The self-guided 30 minute Amity Trail walk features many of these and includes convict prisons, quaint cottages and churches.